luminati-io/Golang-html-parsing/README.md

 ## Prerequisites

-Basic understanding of Go and Web Scraping is helpful.
-Ensure Go is installed on your machine.
-Create a new project folder and initialize it:
+Before you begin, it's helpful to have a basic understanding of Go (Golang) and web scraping concepts.
+Make sure Go is installed on your machine.
+Then, create a new project folder and initialize it with the following commands:

 ```bash
 mkdir goparser